Stamp Act 1765: Background

-American colonists initially objected to the Sugar Act 1764 for economic reasons, but before long they recognized that there were potential constitutional issues involved.
+American colonists initially objected to the Sugar Act 1764 (4 Geo.
+3. c.
+15) for economic reasons, but before long they recognised that there were potential constitutional issues involved.
 The British Constitution guaranteed that taxes could not be levied without the consent of Parliament, but the colonists argued that due to their theoretical Rights as Englishmen, they could not be taxed without their consent, which came in the form of representation in Parliament.
 The colonists elected no members of Parliament, and so it was seen as a violation of their rights for Parliament to tax them.
 There was little time to raise this issue in response to the Sugar Act 1764, but it came to be a major objection to the Stamp Act 1765 the following year.

 British decision-making

 Parliament announced in April 1764 when the Sugar Act 1764 was passed that they would also consider a stamp tax in the colonies.
 Opposition from the colonies was soon forthcoming to this possible tax, but members of Parliament and American agents in Great Britain, including Benjamin Franklin, did not anticipate the intensity of the protest that the tax generated.

 Stamp acts had been a very successful method of taxation within Great Britain; they generated over £100,000 in tax revenue with very little in collection expenses.
 By requiring an official stamp on most legal documents, the system was almost self-regulating; a document would be null and void under British law without the required stamp.
 Imposition of such a tax on the colonies had been considered twice before the Seven Years' War and once again in 1761.
 Grenville had actually been presented with drafts of colonial stamp acts in September and October 1763, but the proposals lacked the specific knowledge of colonial affairs to adequately describe the documents subject to the stamp.
 At the time of the passage of the Sugar Act in April 1764, Grenville made it clear that the right to tax the colonies was not in question, and that additional taxes might follow, including a stamp tax.